Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Attifice Magic**

-    You gain proficiency with one type of artisan's tools of your choice, and you can use that type of tool as a spellcasting focus for any spell you cast that uses Intelligence as its spellcasting ability.
+    You gain Proficiency with one type of artisan's tools of your choice, and you can use that type of tool as a spellcasting focus for any spell you cast that uses Intelligence as its spellcasting ability.

 ### Athlete